 Research

-Frameworks, company studies, and evidence files for long-duration public equity research.
+Frameworks, company studies, and evidence files for long-duration public equity research, grouped by horizon.
 The archive is meant to compound.

 - The Long-Duration Compounder Framework What separates a 25-year compounder from a good business with a limited runway.
 The six non-negotiable traits, the moat hierarchy, and the named decision rules that shape every pick.